The Personal Website of Mark W. Dawson

 Georges Bizet was a French composer of the Romantic era, best known for his operas in a career cut short by his early death.
 Bizet achieved few successes before his final work, Carmen, which has become one of the most popular and frequently performed works in the entire opera repertoire.
 He died young and mostly unappreciated.
 But he changed the course of opera with “Carmen”.
 Much of Carmen’s music is recognizable to the general public, although they would have difficulty in identifying it.

-Rather than listening to Carmen, I would recommend another of Bizet’s composition - L'Arlésienne Suite No.1 & No.2.
+Rather than listening to Carmen, I would recommend another of Bizet’s compositions - L'Arlésienne Suite No.1 & No.2.
 Bizet composed L'Arlésienne as incidental music to Alphonse Daudet's play of the same name, usually translated as The Girl from Arles.
 Unlike the play, the incidental music has survived and flourished.
 It is most often heard in the form of two suites for orchestra, but the entire score has also been recorded.
 I would recommend the L'Arlésienne Suite No. 1 & No. 2 performance of this music.

 Brahms - Academic Festival Overture